CorndelWithSoftwire/DevOps-Course-FAQs/EPA/professional_discussion.md

 * Identifies different problem solving techniques and evaluates how they use modelling approaches that are best suited to each technique in order to gain consensus as a team.

 Distinction Criteria:
-* Describes how they facilitated an incident post- mortem/lessons learned session.
+* Describes how they facilitated an incident post-mortem/lessons learned session.
 * Explains the root cause analysis process.
 Gains consensus on an improvement plan, including accountabilities and the  implementation timeline.

 Example Questions: